DISCOVER EVERYTHING YOU NEED FOR YOUR TRIP TO MADEIRA!

-If you have already been vaccinated, you are automatically exempt from mandatory RT-PCR testing upon arrival in Madeira and Porto Santo.
-You will need to present a document certifying that you have been vaccinated against COVID-19 according to the stipulated schedule and in line with the immune system activation period indicated in the SmPC (Summary of Product Characteristics).
+If you have already been vaccinated, you are automatically exempt from the obligation of RT-PCR testing on arrival in Madeira and Porto Santo.
+In this case, you must present a document certifying that you have been vaccinated against COVID-19, according to the stipulated schedule and respecting the period of activation of the immune system foreseen in the SmPC (summary of product characteristics).

 - Date of birth;

-You are also exempted from mandatory testing if you present, upon disembarkation, a medical document, issued within the previous 90 days, certifying that you have recovered from COVID-19.
+You are also exempted from the test requirement if you present, at the time of landing, a medical document, issued within the last 180 days, certifying that you are recovered from the COVID-19 disease.

-Note: All OFFICIAL vaccination documents are accepted, even if, in some cases, they do not contain all the required information specified above.
+Note: All OFFICIAL vaccination documents of each country are accepted as a vaccination qualification document, even if in some cases they do not contain all the information required and mentioned above.

-All travellers who are residents of Madeira, emigrants from Madeira and their relatives, and students who are attending higher education establishments located in or outside Madeira, or are in mobility programmes (ERASMUS or others), who disembark at the airports of Madeira or Porto Santo, on flights from any territory outside the archipelago, are required to perform a second SARS-CoV-2 PCR screening test between the fifth and seventh day after the first test.
+All travellers residing in the territory of the Autonomous Region of Madeira, emigrants from Madeira and their families, and students attending higher education institutions located in or outside of the Autonomous Region of Madeira, or under Mobility Programmes (ERASMUS, or others), who land at Madeira and Porto Santo airports, on flights coming from any territory outside the archipelago, are subject to the second SARS-CoV-2 screening PCR test between the fifth and seventh day after the first test.